 CLRA doesn’t generally permit plaintiffs to receive monetary awards, but instead, gives them a legal right to seek punitive damages, as well as the restitution of services and property.
 Defendants can’t recover attorney fees and in usually they pay the fees charged by plaintiff attorneys.

-According to California Civil Code Section 1780(a), consumers injured by unfair or deceptive or practices can be entitled to recover:
+According to California Civil Code Section 1780(a), consumers injured by unfair or deceptive practices can be entitled to recover: